aryobarzan/Sketchnoting/Sketchnoting/README.md

 Outside of the Application folder, there are various other folders related to the third-party libraries used by the app (see CREDITS.md), except for the Extensions folder, which adds some extra functions to existing Swift classes

-The main code is thus under the Sketchnoting/Application folder
+The main code is thus under the Sketchnoting/Application folder.